The Nativity Season

 Materials

-- Icon of St. Romanus
+- Icons of Saint Romanus

 - Icon of the Nativity of Christ